MicrosoftDocs/windows-itpro-docs/windows/application-management/app-v/appv-application-publishing-and-client-interaction.md

 ### Add packages

 App-V Packages are staged upon addition to the computer with the App-V Client.
 The App-V Client provides on-demand staging.
-During publishing or a manual Add-AppVClientPackage, the data structure is built in the package store (c:\\programdata\\App-V\\{PkgGUID}\\{VerGUID}).
-The package files identified in the publishing block defined in the StreamMap.xml are added to the system and the top level folders and child files staged to ensure proper application assets exist at launch.
+When publishing or manually entering the **Add-AppVClientPackage** cmdlet, the data structure is built in the package store (C:\\programdata\\App-V\\{PkgGUID}\\{VerGUID}).
+The package files identified in the publishing block defined in the **StreamMap.xml** file are added to the system, and the top level folders and child files are staged to ensure proper application assets exist at launch.

 ### Mounting packages